head-gardener/alloy/README.md

 ## Configuration

-General idea looks like this:
+In general your configuration would look like this.

 ```nix
 {